 What is an ESOP?

-An ESOP is a kind of employee benefit plan, similar in some ways to a profit-sharing plan.
-It is most often used as a tax-favored way for sellers of closely held companies to transition out of ownership, but it can also just be used as an employee benefit.
-It is funded out of future tax-deductible dollars, not employee contributions.
-The hyperlinks in this answer take you to further details or resources on each key point.
-A good place to start is the ESOP pre-feasibility toolkit.
+ESOPs are most often used as a tax-favored way for sellers of closely held companies to transition out of ownership, but can also be used purely as an employee benefit.
+They are funded out of future tax-deductible dollars, not employee contributions.

 In an ESOP, a company sets up a trust fund.
 Most often, the company borrows money and reloans it to the ESOP to buy shares from a seller, but the company can also make contributions of shares to the ESOP or make annual discretionary cash contributions.
 If the ESOP borrows money, the company makes contributions to the trust to repay the loan.
 Regardless of how the plan acquires stock, company contributions to the trust are tax-deductible, within certain limits.
-For a detailed look at how ESOPs work see either Selling to an ESOP and Financing the Deal or Understanding ESOPs.
+For a detailed look at how ESOPs work, see either Selling to an ESOP and Financing the Deal or Understanding ESOPs.

 The ESOP can buy any percentage of the company the company decides.
 Sellers who sell to an ESOP in a C corporation (or an S that converts to C) that owns at least 30% of the shares can defer taxation on the gain by reinvesting in stocks and bonds of U.S. operating companies.
 In an S corporation ESOP any profits attributable to the ESOP are not taxable.
 That means that a 30% ESOP is not taxable on 30% of its profits; A 100% ESOP is not taxable on any of its profits.